Skip to main content

 • Youth centers

-The above examples and countless other types of community social services organizations share an emphasis on marginalized populations and a commitment to core social work values of service and social justice.
+The above examples and countless other types of community social services organizations share an emphasis on marginalized populations and a commitment to the core social work values: service and social justice.

-Social work professionals with a Doctorate of Social Work (DSW) have their choice of career paths in the field.
+Social work professionals with a DSW have their choice of career paths in the field.
 They have the qualifications to practice clinical social work or become educators, but many pursue managerial positions or even start their own nonprofits.
-In fact, non-academic administrative positions are the top area of employment for practice doctorate graduates, according to the Council on Social Work Education.
+In fact, nonacademic administrative positions are the top area of employment for doctorate graduates, according to the Council on Social Work Education.

-Tulane University’s Online Doctorate in Social Work (DSW) gives current practitioners who are interested in leadership a path to attaining executive-level positions.
-Graduates are prepared for roles in program management, applied research, nonprofit leadership, or university-based teaching in as few as seven semesters.
-No matter which career path they choose, graduates of Tulane’s DSW program have the ability to affect meaningful community change.
-Visit the program to learn more about how Tulane prepares social work professionals to bring positive change to communities across the world.
+No matter which career path they choose, graduates of the DSW program have the ability to affect meaningful community change.
+Visit the program to learn more about how it prepares social work professionals to bring positive change to communities across the world.